openziti/edge-api/README.md

 Versioning of the APIs in this repository are independent of the OpenZiti releases created in the [`ziti`](https://github.com/openziti/zit) repository.
 Many versions of these API specifications are  compatible with multiple versions of the OpenZiti release versions.
-To make it somewhat intuitive, the version number of the API is the *minimum version of the `ziti`* repository releases that this API is compatible with.
-It will also be compatible up until the next version of the specifications.
+To make it somewhat intuitive, the minor version number of the API is the *minimum minor version of the `ziti`* repository releases that this API is compatible with.
+It will also be compatible up until the next minor version of the specifications.
+Patch versions are used for internal fixes and release tags.

 For simplicity each controller hosts the specification version they expect and may be used instead of this repository for live deployments.